Shelley Duvall, star of ‘The Shining,’ dead at 75 - KVIA

 At the time, she and Gilroy were living in an “isolated but serene” one-story home in Texas Hill Country.

 Over the years, Duvall retained a large fanbase of supporters.
-She returned to screens and in 2023 for the horror film “The Forrest Hills.”
+She returned to screens in 2023 for the horror film “The Forest Hills.”

 “I wanted to act again.
 And then this guy kept calling, and so I wound up doing it,” Duvall quipped in her interview with the Times.
 “If you ever do a horror film, other horror films are going to come to you, no matter what you do.”